 Lesser roads lead to more remote and dark areas for our workshop in Central Utah.
 This 3-day workshop is specifically designed to get away from the more popular tourist areas.
-We head towards an area where the topography is characterized by mud flats with unusual pot marked sandstone and flat-topped hills devoid of any vegetation, giving it an alien-like quality.
+We head towards an area where the topography is characterized by mud flats with unusual pot marked sandstone and rolling shale hills, giving it an alien-like quality.
 The appeal lies in these small-scale erosional features coupled with wider landscapes and scattered outcrops of photogenic eroded rocks, petrified wood, yellow mounds and shallow slot canyons.
 It’s all so urbane in its brutality; that’s what makes it so crushing set against the beauty of the night sky.

 Next, we take you to a designated dark sky reserve containing thousands of mushroom-shaped pinnacles that have taken millions of years to form.
 The varied formations produce caves and small arches of cream-colored rock in stark contrast to the glowing drama of a dark sky.

 Every bit as beautiful as the more famous Utah National Parks further south, each less-traveled location promises no urban light interruptions.
 This workshop is organized to accommodate all skill levels from beginner to professional photographers desiring to learn more about capturing the night sky, without moonlight interruption, under some of the darkest skies in Utah.

 New Workshop Added